- What is Yakiniku?

 Of course, there are very expensive all you can eat yakiniku shops where it is amazing, but you’re spending $60+ per person.

-In my opinion, if you want to experience amazing, traditional Japanese yakiniku… yakiniku that takes grilled meat to a whole new level… go to an order by the plate type of place.
+In my opinion, if you want to experience amazing, traditional Japanese yakiniku… yakiniku taking grilled meat to a whole new level… go to an order by the plate type of place.

 If you want to stuff yourself on as much delicious BBQ as you can, definitely check out the tabehodai places, and never buy the lowest tier on the menu.